Your guide to early voting in Indianapolis

 As an early voter, you’ll also receive a security envelope with a label that includes your name, date of birth, precinct of residence and address.

-After you’ve filled out your ballot, you’ll fold it, put it in the envelope and seal it.
-You and two clerks — one Democrat, one Republican – will sign the envelope.
-Then it will be put into a ballot box.
+After you’ve filled out your ballot, you’ll take it to a check-out table, where you and two clerks — one Democrat, one Republican – will sign the envelope, then place the ballot inside and seal it before putting it into a ballot box.

 What happens to my ballot after I vote?